uiowa/uiowa_bar/README.md

 All information on a web site is automatically copyrighted, so you do not need to have it on your site.
 If you would like it, feel free to include it in your site footer.

+### The global footer provided a link to the privacy statement, do I need that on my site?

+The privacy statement linked off the home page covers all sites under uiowa.edu, however you may consider adding it to your site footer as well.

 ### Will websites also be required to use a standard favicon/touch icons?

 While not mentioned specifically in the brand manual, it is encouraged to use the gold dome on a black background as outlined in the social media section.
 There is a [Drupal module](https://github.com/ITS-UofIowa/uiowa_favicon) available which can put this in place for you.